apennell/natural-language-processor/README.md

 1. Run `npm run build:prod` to build the app in production mode
 2. Run `npm start` to start the server
 3. Open http://localhost:3000/ in your browser to view the app

+### Testing

+`npm test` will run through all test suites once; `npm run test:watch` will run the tests once the remain in watch mode for updates.